User Experience Design (UXD)

 (Undergraduate)

-This course discusses the basic problems and techniques of visualizing quantitative and qualitative data.
+This course introduces data concepts and themes, along with approaches to visualizing quantitative and qualitative data.
 Topics include: perception, types of information, representation of univariate and multivariate data and relational information, analysis of representations, presentation, and dynamic and interactive visualizations.
-Students will create visualizations using graphical software.
+Students will create visualizations using a range of techniques.

 UXD 225 | CODING DESIGN FRAMEWORKS | 4 quarter hours